-The Company forecasts that TPDC may elect to participate in the forthcoming drilling of new wells and the related infrastructure development.
+The Company forecasts that TPDC may elect to participate in the drilling of new development wells.

-(j) The price payable to Songas for the general processing and transportation of the gas is 17.5% of the price of gas delivered to a third party less any direct taxes payable by the customer that are included in the gas price less any tariffs paid for non-Songas owned distribution facilities ("Songas Outlet Price").

-In September 2001, the GoT made a formal request to the World Bank for funds to increase the diameter of the onshore pipeline from 12 inches to 16 inches at a projected incremental cost of US\$3.5 million.
+- (i) The price payable to Songas for the general processing and transportation of the gas is 17.5% of the price of gas delivered to a third party less any direct taxes payable by the customer that are included in the gas price less any tariffs paid for non-Songas owned distribution facilities ("Songas Outlet Price"). - In September 2001, the GoT made a formal request to the World Bank for funds to increase the diameter of the onshore pipeline from 12 inches to 16 inches at a projected incremental cost of US\$3.5 million.
 The World Bank agreed to finance this increase and accordingly the pipeline capacity was increased from circa 65 mmscf/d to in excess of 105 mmscf/d.
-The tariff that is payable to GoT for this incremental capacity has yet to be agreed, but the Company has assumed it will be 17.5% of the Songas Outlet Price.
+The tariff that is payable to GoT for this incremental capacity has yet to be agreed, but the Company has assumed it will be 17.5% of the Songas Outlet Price. - It is envisaged that Songas will finance the construction of a third and a fourth gas processing train to enable there to be sufficient infrastructure capacity to meet the peak gas demand including the 245 MWs of new generation that TANESCO intends to install in Dar es Salaam during 2006/2007.
+The tariff associated with this development is yet to be agreed. - (j) The cost of maintaining the wells and flowlines is split between the Protected Gas and Additional Gas users in proportion to the volume of their respective sales.
+The cost of operating the gas processing plant and the pipeline to Dar es Salaam is covered through the payment of the pipeline tariff.

-- (k) The cost of maintaining the wells and flowlines is split between the Protected Gas and Additional Gas users in proportion to the volume of their respective sales.
-The cost of operating the gas processing plant and the pipeline to Dar es Salaam is covered through the payment of the pipeline tariff. - (I) Profits on sales from the Proven Section ("Profit Gas") are shared between TPDC and the Company, the proportion of which is dependent on the average daily volumes of Additional Gas sold or cumulative production.
+(k) Profits on sales from the Proven Section ("Profit Gas") are shared between TPDC and the Company, the proportion of which is dependent on the average daily volumes of Additional Gas sold or cumulative production.